Updated January 31, 2023

 8. Creating videos

-I was surprised at how much I love creating videos when I started.
+I was surprised at how much I loved creating videos when I started.
 Most of my videos consist of me talking about stuff.
 At first, it was horrendous.
 I looked like I was being interrogated with my eyes glaring blankly at the camera.

 But over time I’ve gotten better and better.